nielskee/draft-articles/TechnicalHiringPart2.md

 I want to emphasise that this needs to be a **matched investment**.
 At **every stage**, the candidate needs to feel they know more about you, in the same way you know more about them.
-If this investment becomes unbalanced, then trust is eroded, and however appealing your job ad was, you're back to sending a signal that this is really just about your company and its requirements.
+If this investment becomes unbalanced, then trust is eroded, and however appealing your job advert was, you're back to sending a signal that this is really just about your company and its requirements.

 Also remember that screens are just that.
-I talk to experienced developers who find the process that companies put in place wearying and burdensome.
+I talk to experienced developers who find the process that companies put in place time-consuming and and burdensome.
 In some cases they'll make a choice to go with companies who have a simpler and faster selection process.

-This is not because they're lazy people, but because they're busy people.
-In-demand developers will just not have the time for your 6-stage process spread over two months.
-You need to keep it lean and efficient.
-You can keep loading on more tests and assessments, but you'll just have fewer people engaged in the process.
-You won't get to the finish line with the best candidates, you get there **with the ones that are left**.
+This is not because they're lazy people, but because they're *busy* people.
+In-demand developers will simply not have the time for your 6-stage interview process spread over three months.
+You need to keep it efficient - hire people with confidence, but don't test their patience and make them look elsewhere.
+You can keep loading on more tests and assessments, but you'll just have fewer people engaged.
+You won't get to the finish line with the best candidates, you get there *with the ones that are left*.

 ## T-shapes and technical specifics

 A theme that's going to be running through this and the next article is that we should look for breadth.
-This "T-shaped" model of personal and professional development is often used to illustrated the point.
+This "T-shaped" model of personal and professional development is often used to illustrate the point.

 TODO: diagram

+The thinking behind this is that you have a set of core skills - the stem of the T. The ideas is that you continue to develop those deep, core skills, but you also develop broad skills and knowledge of other discplines - the cross of the T.

 Now, it's just a model, and shouldn't be taken literally, but it does ring true for me.
-Before I even knew this existed, whenever I was asked what the difference was between a beginner developer and a proficient, experienced developer, I'd always reply "breadth and depth", and I'll be returning to that phrase in a minute.
+Before I even knew this existed, whenever I was asked what the difference was between a beginner developer and a proficient, experienced developer, someone who worked really effectively in a team, I'd always reply "breadth and depth", and I'll be returning to that phrase in a minute.

-You might have quite exacting requirements - specific experience you need, or specific tech skills that can't easily be picked up.
+**You want T-shaped people**.
+Even if they don't always exercise that breath, the knowledge they have of other discplines means they can empathise and communicate well with a wide range of people.

+That said, I understand how specific your requirements might be, and how complex a technical domain some of you might be working in.
+It's possible that you are hiring specific tech skills that can't easily be picked up, or you're looking for a depth of experience to help mentor newer developers.
+I can't really generalise about these fixed, specific requirements.

-For most of the next two posts, I'm going to have to make some assumptions.
+So, for most of the next two posts, I'm going to have to make some assumptions.
 There's an almost infinite variety of technical backgrounds that might be important to you, and I don't want to be constantly issuing caveats.